mrqa/mrqa.github.io/shared.md

 We will then privately evaluate each system on the hidden test data.

 ## ****NEW**** Shared Task Results
-We are very pleased to announce the shared our shared task results:
+We are very pleased to announce our shared task results:
 ![results](assets/images/mrqa-results.png)

 Congratulations to the teams from **Baidu, Apple and Harbin Institute of Technology** for winning the top 3 in the shared task! <br>
 Please find more details in our report: [MRQA 2019 Shared Task: Evaluating Generalization in Reading Comprehension](https://arxiv.org/abs/1910.09753).
+All the shared task papers are available at [https://mrqa.github.io/papers](https://mrqa.github.io/papers).

 ## Training Datasets